Skip to main content

 Unlike drinking water, which must pass through the digestive tract and may be absorbed slowly, IV infusion delivers fluids directly into circulation.
 Individual response times vary.

-The Benefits of IV Hydration Therapy
+Benefits of IV Hydration Therapy for Summer Dehydration

 IV hydration therapy comes with numerous benefits, especially for those exposed to extreme heat.
 Key benefits include: